 You can also reduce the risk of infection by showering rather than bathing, and you should absolutely stay out of the lake, Jacuzzi, pool, hot tub, or sauna for three weeks after surgery.
 Close contact with animals or household pets (especially cats) should be limited as well during this time.
 Taking your antibiotics as prescribed does not eliminate the need to follow these recommendations!

-You will also receive prescriptions for muscle relaxants, pain medication, and anti-inflammatory before you leave our Clinic (these are now e-prescribed and can be picked up prior to surgery so you don’t have to stop on the way home after surgery!
+You will also receive prescriptions for muscle relaxants, pain medication, and anti-inflammatory before you leave our Clinic (these are now e-prescribed—except for the narcotic pain medication—and should be picked up prior to surgery so you don’t have to stop on the way home after surgery!)
 Take your medications as advised to reduce nausea, vomiting, and the resultant increase of blood pressure that might start bleeding.
-Your breasts will not have drains (they are not necessary with our minimal-trauma surgical technique and careful control of bleeding points), but you will have a long-acting local anesthetic placed in your implant pocket to minimize immediate post-operative discomfort.
+Your breasts will NOT have drains (they are not necessary with our minimal-trauma surgical technique and careful control of bleeding points), but you will have a long-acting local anesthetic placed in your implant pocket to minimize immediate post-operative discomfort.
 This multi-pronged approach is why the vast majority of our breast enlargement patients do so well.

-All in all, breast enlargement is a straightforward procedure with a very high satisfaction rate.
+All in all, with superior anesthesia, careful surgery, meticulous technique, precise hemostasis, attention to medications, not resuming strenuous activity prematurely, and equally attentive patient compliance, breast enlargement is a safe, straightforward procedure with a very high satisfaction rate.
 This information and these recommendations are not intended to be complete or all-inclusive.
 Postoperative rechecks are important and are designed to monitor your progress, make appropriate recommendations, and address any specific concerns or questions.
 Following the guidelines above will help you to achieve the best result that I am capable of obtaining for you.